-38. A portion of the first floor space designated as "amenity" in Building 2 shall be made available to local community and non-profit organizations in addition to Alexandria City government agencies at least 24 times per year to the satisfaction of the Director of P&Z. The space shall be made available during the hours of 8:00 a.m. to 10:00 p.m. on weekdays and 8:00 a.m. to 6:00 p.m. on Saturdays on a space-available basis, upon request.
-This space shall also be made available to uses complying with section 5-502(H) (i.e. uses which foster art, history and cultural awareness) and open for the enjoyment of the larger community a minimum of 4 times per year.
-(P&Z)
+38. CONDITION AMENDED BY PLANNING COMMISSION: No less than 600 square feet A portion of the first floor space designated as "amenity" for meeting rooms in Building 2 shall be made available to local community and non-profit organizations in addition to Alexandria City government agencies at least 12 24 times per year for a minimum of 48 hours to the satisfaction of the Director of P&Z. The space shall be made available during the hours of 8:00 a.m. to 10:00 p.m. on weekdays and 8:00 a.m. to 6:00 p.m. on Saturdays on a space-available basis, upon request.
+As part of this requirement, this space may shall also be made available to uses complying with section 5-502(H) (i.e. uses which foster art, history and cultural awareness) and open for the enjoyment of the larger community a minimum of 4 times per year, consistent with the art programming required in condition 7.
+The condominium association has the authority to require refundable security deposits or institute alternative requirements for non-City government agencies, with the exception of charging user fees, to protect against damage.
+(P&Z)(PC)